• Skip to main content

 A metal colander filled with cooked white rice noodles, with tongs resting on top.

-Cook the protein – Poach chicken in the broth until cooked through.
-For beef, seafood, or tofu, add them directly to the bowls in the next step.
+Cook the protein – For chicken or shrimp, add to the hot broth and cook for about 2–3 minutes, or until opaque and cooked through.
+For thinly sliced beef or tofu, add directly to the serving bowl and skip to the next step.

 A metal pot filled with brown pho broth and thinly sliced chicken sits on a stovetop.